kali/lackr/doc/embed.md

 - Jetty Server is a "standard" instance of a Jetty Server (coming from jetty-server.jar).
 - InterpolrProxy is our main workhorse.
 - LackrProxyJettyHandler is a thin wrapper to make InterpolrProxy pluggable into a Jetty server (implements Handler)
-- ClientBackend is the backend to which InterpolrProxy will forward all incoming requests and all subsequence ESI-triggered requests too
+- ClientBackend is the backend to which InterpolrProxy will forward all incoming requests and all subsequent ESI-triggered requests too
 - Interpolr is the text-processor that will detect and process ESI and handlebars markup, collaborating with the proxy to generate more backend requests.

 Only the left column is deeply jetty-server tainted.
 Embedding as a Servlet will only alter this left column.